Gosh95/javascript-chrome-V2/README.md

 # nomard-javascript-chrome
- Create chrome app with Javascript V2
+A clone of the productivity chrome app Momentum on Vanilla JS